Raymond Tam: Education

 Tam has a Bachelor of Science degree in engineering from the University of Hong Kong.

 Career

 He joined the Administrative Service in September 1987, and rose to the rank of Administrative Officer Staff Grade B in April 2007.
 Tam has served in various bureaus and departments including the Central Policy Unit, the former Constitutional Affairs Bureau, the Office of the Financial Secretary, the Chief Executive's Office, the Hong Kong Economic and Trade Office in Geneva, Information Services Department and the Home Affairs Bureau.
 His meteoric rise from undersecretary (D3 rank) to the director of the Chief Executive's Office (above D8 rank) in less than two years was a rarity and radical departure from normal civil service promotion.
-In 2006, Tien resigned as chairman of the KCRC due to disputes with other directors over his management style.

 In December 2017, Tam became a member of National People's Congress.

-On 9 April, Raymond Tam chi-yuen said he supported the article twenty three of Basic Law should be passed in Hong Kong as soon as possible.
+Tam left the government in 2017 after 30 years in public service.
+In August 2018 he became executive director, corporate affairs of the Hong Kong Jockey Club.